General Degree Requirements

 Hours in the Major

-Students majoring in advertising or public relations must complete no fewer than 31 hours in the major.
-Students majoring in journalism must complete no fewer than 35 hours in the major.
-Students majoring in telecommunication and film must complete no fewer than 33 hours in the major.
+Students majoring in advertising or public relations must complete no fewer than 37-42 hours, depending on the major.
+Students majoring in news media and creative media must complete no fewer than 43 hours in the major. .
 Students majoring in communication studies must complete no fewer than 36 hours in the major.
-The student must satisfy the major requirements of one of the College's departmental programs (advertising, public relations, communication studies, journalism, or telecommunication and film).
-The maximum number of hours in the College of Communication and Information Sciences that may be counted toward the degree varies from department to department.
+The student must satisfy the major requirements of one of the College's departmental programs (advertising, communication studies, creative media, news media, or public relations).
+The maximum number of hours in the College of Communication & Information Sciences that may be counted toward the degree varies from department to department.

-A student may transfer a total of 90 hours from another accredited four-year institution or a total of one-half of the hours needed for a degree from a junior college, provided that these maximum numbers do not conflict with accreditation requirements or other divisional requirements.
+A student may transfer a total of 75 percent of the coursework required from another accredited four-year institution or a total of 60 hours needed for a degree from a two-year or junior college, provided that these maximum numbers do not conflict with accreditation requirements or other divisional requirements.
+A minimum of 25 percent of the coursework required for the degree must be earned at The University of Alabama.

 Courses Outside the Major and Minor